Joint Replacement Surgery & Infection Treatment

 Treatment of Joint Infection

-Superficial infections, or infections just affecting the soft tissues of the joint or the skin but not yet has deep down into to the artificial joint itself can be easily treated and caught early.
+Treatment is easy when caught early to a superficial infection or infections just affecting the soft tissues of the joint or the skin but not yet has deep down into the artificial joint itself.
 Treatments include oral antibiotics or intravenous (IV) antibiotics; both routes have a high success rate.
 For an infection that gains a deeper access into the body and hits the joint itself, more times than not, require beyond the superficial tissues and gain deep access to the artificial joint almost always require surgical treatment.

-Debridement – When caught within several days of the infection starting , deep infections at times be cured with a surgical washout of the joint.
-This procedure is known as a debridement, and the surgeon performing the procedure will remove all of the soft tissues that are contaminated.
-The next step will the thorough cleansing of the implant and the spacers or plastic liners are replaced.
-After the procedure, IV antibiotics will be prescribed for approximately 6 weeks.
+Surgical washout of the joint can cure deep infection or infection within several days.
+This procedure is known as debridement, and the surgeon performing the procedure will remove all of the soft tissues that are contaminated.
+The next step will be replacing plastic liners and a thorough cleansing of the implant and the spacers.
+After the procedure, a patient will take IV antibiotics for approximately 6 weeks.

 Late infections, or those that show up months to even years after a hip or knee joint replacement surgery and those infections that have been present for longer periods of time, will generally require a staged surgery.